weiduosun/tic-tac-toe/README.md

 # tic-tac-toe

-includes a client and a server server will never lose can support multiple plays at the same time
+includes a client and a server.

+server will never lose.

+can support multiple plays at the same time.